 Pfftt!
-If I’m going remote, really remote, I will carry enough protection to keep me warm without a shelter down to minus 7 degrees Celsius.
+If I’m going remote, really remote, and is the cooler part of the year, I will carry enough protection to keep me warm without a shelter down to minus 7 degrees Celsius.
 This is not as extreme as it sounds as I have a high tolerance to cold having worked outdoors for most my life in colder climates.
 Snow conditions are a different matter and should be treated with respect.

 I keep my gear in good working order and will only carry a repair kit and tools when I go on extended hikes lasting more than a couple of nights.
 Obviously by the lack of enthusiasm for this item in the survey, many people agree.